AzureCosmosDB/partner-training-content/README.md

 Before starting this hack, you should have:

 - **Technical Skills:**
-  - Basic familiarity with NoSQL databases and Azure Portal
+  - Basic familiarity with NoSQL databases and the Azure Portal
   - Understanding of REST APIs and JSON
   - Experience with at least one programming language (Python, C#, Node.js)
   - Basic knowledge of cloud computing concepts